Actify

 Game Feedback Survey (3 Questions)

-30-second check (reply with a number): 1.
+30 seconds — reply with numbers: 1.
 Fun level?
-(1-5) 2.
+(1–5) 2.
 Play again?
 (Yes / Maybe / No) 3.
-Next week you'd rather try: (A) Trivia (B) Creative challenge (C) Team puzzle (D) Surprise me That's it.
-See you next [Day].
+What would you rather try next week?
+(A) Trivia (B) Creative challenge (C) Team puzzle (D) Surprise me See you [Day].

 Expected Results